-- One connection point - One End User or Participant - One physical meter/measurement element installed at different location to the wholesale boundary connection point. - One logical meter/measurement element.
+- One physical meter/measurement element installed at different location to the wholesale boundary connection point. - One logical meter/measurement element.
 The logical meter corrects the physical meter for transmission line and transformer (T/F1) losses. - Two NMIs.
 Only the logical meter is recorded against the connection point in MSATS.